LuukHenk/dotfiles/README.md

 	- I-A003b: Fix yanking to clipboard

 ### Issues
 	- I-B001a: python3, pip3 and pip3 yank must be installed before we can use it

-## References
-- Thanks to [Sidney Liebrand](https://github.com/SidOfc) for helping with the basic configuration setup
-- Thanks to [mathiasbynens](https://github.com/mathiasbynens/dotfiles) for some useful configuration settings